derykmakgill/gsrg/index.md

 The Copywriting Course is a training school for people who want to communicate better at scale.
 It contains all the training we've ever made, rolled into one logically-laid-out format, and a full community where you can get any of your copy reviewed by professional copywriters.

-## Our Range:
+## Our Ranges:

-- How to start your writing using scripts & templates.
+- 360° tactical shooting rooms (actually learn to shoot in REAL life situations)
-- How to train any employee to be a great copywriter.
+- Shoot fully automatic
-- How to take the concepts learned and implement.
+- All ages, genders, backgrounds, etc etc etc
-- How to sell yourself without sounding pushy.
+-
 - How to become a copywriter (if you want).

 ## Who shoots with us?:

 - CEO's.
-- Journalists.
+- Celebrities.
-- Freelancers.
+- Professional shooters.
-- Sales people.
+- Moms.
-- Brand managers.
+- Grandmas.
-- Marketing teams.
+- Your liberal uncle, Alan, who flew out from Portland for the week (and didn't tell his friends!)
-- Business owners.
+- At-risk communities.
-- Professional writers.
+- Law enforcement.
-- Customer service reps.
+- Everyone else.

 ## “I’ve used Basecamp for a million projects over the last decade and a half.
 It's beautiful software that has resisted every wrong trend and stayed true to the things that mattered most.
 Highly recommended.”